b4n4n377/docs/2-1-hp-signature-analyzer.md

 # HP 5006 A Signature Analyzer

 Today I received an HP 5006 A Signature Analyzer that had been in the post from the UK for several months.
 Hey N., as you can see, it has finally arrived.
-Many thanks and 'Up the Evri' :-D.
+Many thanks and 'Up the Evri'.

 The very first thing I did was to clean the unit thoroughly with Irox plastic cleaner and isopropanol before switching it on for the first time.
 This was not really necessary, but it is a standard procedure for me when I receive new hardware.